Home-based food business

 Starting a food business from home can be a convenient way to launch a small business.
 To take advantage of this opportunity, you need to understand the fit-out requirements for home-based food businesses.

 As a general guide, your business will need:

-- separation of food business activities from the household food preparation (usually means a separate kitchen)
+- to separate food business activities from household food preparation (usually means a separate kitchen)

 - commercial-grade surfaces and appliances

 - to secure the kitchen from children and pets.

 Brisbane City Council will only consider applications for home-based food businesses if the nature of the food prepared and handled is low-risk.
 This includes baked goods such as cakes and cupcakes and other prescribed foods that are not potentially hazardous.
 Applications are assessed on a case-by-case basis, taking into consideration the individual risks of the proposal.

 Further requirements for a licensed kitchen are detailed in the design and fit-out guide for food businesses.
 The guide is located on the application process and assessment page of the Local Government Toolbox website.

 Home-based food businesses that need a licence include:

 - home-based preparation of food for sale at a market or fete